 - To discuss alternative solutions for dealing with banking insolvency and financial system distress through deposit insurance schemes and bank restructuring

 - To upgrade the technical skills of bank supervisors

 At the conclusion of this seminar, participants will, at a minimum, be able to

 - Understand the implications of a financial crisis and the alternatives for restructuring banks

 - Gain a better understanding of regulations affecting banking institutions and achieve a greater awareness of major regulatory and supervisory topics being discussed at the international level

 Strong and effective bank supervision and prudential regulation are cornerstones of a healthy financial system.
-Since the 1980s, nearly every financial sector adjustment operation undertaken by the World Bank and the IMF has included a component for strengthening bank supervision and prudential regulation.
+Agencies, such as the World Bank, the International Monetary Fund, and the Federal Reserve System, have strengthened bank supervision and prudential regulations by enacting changes based on experiences realized during different economic conditions.
 Traditionally, in most countries, highly specialized bank supervision and examination skills have been learned on the job, with only the largest, most developed countries having the resources to establish training departments and courses.
 Training, to the extent that it has been conducted in emerging economies, has been narrow in focus.

 This seminar will attempt to overcome some of these shortcomings by bringing together a group of participants from a wide variety of countries.
 The program will focus on discussions of the principal policy issues facing bank supervisors in developing countries today.
 It will establish the linkages between financial system health and macroeconomic performance and the World Bank's general framework for financial sector reform.
 From these broader issues, the seminar will move to discussions concerning the causes of financial system distress and possible solutions, including problem bank resolution and bank restructuring.